Range and Fluctuation Metrics

 In this section, RH is used as an example, but the same range and fluctuation metrics apply to temperature and illuminance.
 These metrics depend on the levels you set for your collection spaces.
 The following graph helps you easily visualize your target levels, making it simple to monitor your environment's performance.

-In this example, the RH range is set between 40-60% (shaded green band), with a daily fluctuation target of less than 10% (the green line on the histogram).
+In this example, the RH range is set between 40-60% (shaded green band), with a daily fluctuation target of less than 10% (the dotted line on the 24-hour Fluctuations below).

 For more information, see Set Relative Humidity Levels.